 When you start partitioning you select to initialize the disk as GPT ( called GUID by Apple ).
 Disk Utility will silently create a small EFI boot partition as first partition.
 It will just be there.
 The first -official- partition to create should be the NTFS Windows System partition.
 The second should be the NTFS DATA partition.
 And the third partition should be an HFS+ journaled case insensitive partition.
 That defined the four MBR partitions and completes the operations for which Disk Utility is needed.

 Remember to leave un-allocated space after the allocated partitions so Linux can be installed.
-And also leave some space to allow disk cloning ( see below ).
-A reasonable figure would be 50..100 GBytes.
+And also leave some space to allow raw disk cloning ( see below ).
+A reasonable figure would be 10..100 GBytes.

 You can now install whatever (*) flavour of OS X ( ~ macOS ) you want onto the HFS+ partition.
 OS X will silently resize the HFS+ partition to add a partition for recovery.
 It does so without destroying the MBR mapping and without taking up a MBR partition ( if installed as the fourth partition ).

 (*) Whatever means up-to and including Mojave.
 Using the recommendable mac program CCC, it is possible to install Mojave onto a HFS+ partition.
 It is not very easy, but do-able.
 Catalina do require an APFS formatted disk and it does not support the Bootcamp concept